PatrickFreyy/PlanIt/docs/usecase1.md

 # Use Case: Read Calendar
 ## 1 Brief Description

-The gets an overview of his schedule when oppening the application.
+The user gets an overview of his schedule when starting the application.

 ## 2 Flow of Events